Meet successful sugar daddies and confident sugar babies on the world’s leading sugar dating app. Join free today.

-Just like any niche, sugar dating has its own lingo.
-From “PPM” to “Splenda Daddy,” knowing what each term means helps avoid confusion and enhances safety, communication, and success.
-Whether you’re exploring platforms like Sugarbook or chatting with a potential partner, mastering the sugar dating glossary gives you confidence and clarity.
+Just like any specialized niche, this lifestyle has its own unique vocabulary.
+From “PPM” to “Beneficial Connections,” knowing exactly what each term means helps avoid confusion and enhances your personal safety.
+Whether you are exploring the Sugarbook platform or chatting with a potential partner in major hubs like NYC or Los Angeles, mastering this 2026 glossary gives you the confidence to establish an agreed arrangement that works for everyone.

 Contents